Omarov3000/ali/public/articles/lean_language_learning/text.md

 AI helps students learn words on the platform in various ways:

 - AI translates definitions and examples to reduce cognitive load and improve understanding.
 (Users can practice with or without translations, depending on their confidence level)
-- If a word or phrase isn't in the global index, AI extracts information from online dictionaries and generates images, pronunciations, and usage examples.
+- If a word or phrase isn't in the system yet, AI extracts information from online dictionaries and generates images, pronunciations, and usage examples.
 - AI evaluates pronunciation for Fill and Say cards

-Teachers can add word cards to their lessons within the system.
-If a student's level is below B1, the teacher can create their own word cards so that students are not overwhelmed.
+Teachers can use AI to add personalized card decks to their lessons within the system.
+If a student's level is below B1, the teacher can create special vocabulary so that the student is not overwhelmed.

 ## Memory system and spaced repetition

 Memory system and spaced repetition are crucial for learning.
 Skilled individuals recognize patterns in their field, allowing them to think abstractly and perform better.
 The platform uses flashcards to present these patterns to novices.

 Different card scheduling strategies were explored for spaced repetition.
 Machine learning-based algorithms showed better performance but reduced user engagement.
-Users preferred being reminded of forgotten information, which motivated them to use the app.
+It turns out that users don't care about forgetting if it leads to a significant reduction in repetition.
+Moreover, users preferred to be reminded of forgotten information, which motivated them to use the app.
+So I switched from an AI-based scheduler to a more controllable one, allowing users to decide how often to repeat their words.

-In the platform, users learn "ideas" through flashcards.
-An idea is easily communicated information that can be atomic or consist of related entities, like a word with multiple definitions or an algorithm with its steps.

-The new scheduler considers several parameters for card order in a training session:
+The new scheduler considers several parameters to order cards in a training session:

 - Priority: Importance of avoiding errors.
 - Difficulty: Harder cards need more repetition.
-- Card type: Some cards should be sequential, while others can be shuffled.
+- Card type: Some cards need to be presented sequentially, while others can be shuffled.

-Parameters are shown as colored circles during training.
+The first 2 parameters are shown as colored circles during training.
 The scheduler also considers user preferences, like avoiding pronunciation cards in public settings.
-Personalized difficulty levels based on a student's background are being explored using machine learning.
+I'm running several experiments to set personalized difficulty levels based on a student's background.
+I think this is a promising application of AI in card scheduling.

+In the platform, users learn "ideas" through flashcards.
+An idea is easily communicated information that can be atomic or consist of related entities, like a word with multiple definitions or an algorithm with its steps.
+Ideas simplify the management of flashcards for users and provide a more powerful abstraction than regular cards.

 ### UI adaptation for trainings